harvardnlp/harvardnlp.github.io/NamedTensor2.md

 ![png]({{ BASE_PATH }}/images/namedtensor2_49_0.png)

-# Experiments on the Canon
+# Experiments on Canonical Models

 Now the question is whether this approach can actually be applied to real deep learning problems.
 To test this, I went through several of the key deep learning